 - Working across organisations in the way set out above offers the potential for stakeholders to come together in new ways to deliver on the ambitions set out in this Plan and the 5-year Environment Plan for Greater Manchester.
-Both the challenge groups have been established along with various task and finish groups to drive action in this area forward. - Following publication of this Plan, an annual implementation plan will be developed and agreed with tane steps to delivery for each of the individual recommendations as set out in the SCP Plan above.
+Both the challenge groups have been established along with various task and finish groups to drive action in this area forward. - Following publication of this Plan, an annual implementation plan will be developed and agreed with the Challenge Group to assign ownership and outline steps to delivery for each of the individual recommendations as set out in the SCP Plan above.